felipecode/coiltraine/docs/main_modules.md

 The driving process is executed over the run_drive.py script.
 A different process is executed for every driving environment that is passed as parameter to the execution.
-For instance to run the CoRL 2017 benchmark over 4 CARLA process on the sample experiments,
+For instance to run the [CoRL 2017 benchmark] over 4 CARLA processes on the sample experiments,
 run:

     python3 coiltraine.py --folder sample -de CorlTraining_Town01 CorlNewWeather_Town01 CorlNewTown_Town02 CorlNewWeatherTown_Town02

-There are two types of execution, over docker
+There are two types of execution:

+    * Regular
+    * Docker